juicedata/juicefs/docs/en/tutorials/juicefs_on_k3s.md

 - **Memory**: 512MB+ (recommend 1GB+)
 - **CPU**: 1 core

-When deploying a production cluster, you can usually use the Raspberry Pi 4B (4 CPU cores, 8G memory) as the starting point for the hardware of a node.
+When deploying a production cluster, usually you can start with the Raspberry Pi 4B (4 CPU cores, 8G memory) for the hardware of a node.
 For details, see [Hardware Requirements](https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/#hardware).

 ### K3s server node

 The IP address of the server node is: `192.168.1.35`

-Use the script officially provided by K3s to deploy the server node on a regular Linux distribution.
+You can use the official script provided by K3s to deploy the server node on a regular Linux distribution.

 ```shell
 $ curl -sfL https://get.k3s.io | sh -
 ```

-After the deployment is successful, the K3s service will automatically start, and kubectl and other tools will also be installed.
+After the deployment is successful, the K3s service will automatically start, and kubectl and other tools will also be installed at the same time.

-Execute the command to view the status of the node:
+You can execute the following command to view the status of the node:

 ```shell
 $ sudo kubectl get nodes